Triggerfish contains 40 species of often brightly colored fish of the family Balistidae.

 The stone triggerfish (Pseudobalistes naufragium) is the largest member of the family Balistidae, and it reaches 3.3 ft (1 m), but most species have a maximum length between 8 to 20 in (20 to 50 cm).

 A triggerfish has an oval-shaped, highly compressed body.
-Its head is large, which terminates a small but strong-jawed mouth with teeth custom-built for crushing shells.
+Its head is large, terminating a small but strong-jawed mouth with teeth custom-built for crushing shells.

-Its eyes are small, at the top of the head and set back from the mouth.
-It has a set of three spines which was reduced from the anterior dorsal fin.
+Its eyes are small, at the top of the head, and set back from the mouth.
+It has a set of three spines, which were reduced from the anterior dorsal fin.
 The first spine is stout and also the longest.

 Characteristics of the order Tetraodontiformes are; the posterior and anal dorsal fins are capable of undulating from side to side to comprise their primary mode of propulsion and provide slow movement.
 The sickle-shaped caudal fin is used to escape from predators.

-The two pelvic fins are overlaid by the skin and fused to form a single spine.
+The skin overlaps the pelvic fins and fuses to form a single spine.
 Opercula (gill plates) are present but not visible and overlaid by the skin.

-The skin is covered with rough, rhomboid scales that form sturdy armour on their body.
+The skin is covered with rough, rhomboid scales that form sturdy armor on their body.
 The gill opening is a vertical slit just above the pectoral fins.

 This trait is shared with other members of the Tetradontae.
 Both jaws contain a row of four teeth on each side, although the upper jaw includes an extra set of six plate-like pharyngeal teeth.

-Triggerfish erect the first two dorsal spines as a form of protection against predators.
+Triggerfish erect the first two dorsal spines to protect against predators.
 The anterior (first) spine is locked in by the erection of the smaller (second) spine.

-The rather strange anatomy of the triggerfishes reflects their diet of slow-moving, bottom-dwelling sea urchins, molluscs, crustaceans, and other echinoderms, generally creatures with spines and protective shells.
+The rather strange anatomy of the triggerfishes reflects their diet of slow-moving, bottom-dwelling sea urchins, mollusks, crustaceans, and other echinoderms, generally creatures with spines and protective shells.

 The members of the genus Melichthys are known to feed on algae, while species of triggerfish take small fishes in their diet.
-An example of a triggerfish species that feed algae is the red toothed triggerfish (Odonus niger), and it mainly feeds on plankton.
+An example of a triggerfish species that feed algae is the red-toothed triggerfish (Odonus niger), which mainly feeds on plankton.

 When guarding their eggs, some triggerfish species are known to express a form of aggression.
 Both titan triggerfish (Balistoides viridescens) and Picasso (Rhinecanthus aculeatus) viciously defend their nest against intruders, including snorkelers and scuba divers.

-Dissimilar from the relatively small Picasso triggerfish, the titan triggerfish poses a serious threat to inattentive divers due to its powerful teeth and large size.
+Dissimilar to the relatively small Picasso triggerfish, the titan triggerfish poses a serious threat to inattentive divers due to its powerful teeth and large size.

 Biparental care and spawning

-Triggerfish spawning is timed in relation to tides, time of changeover of tides, and lunar cycles.
-In relation to lunar cycles, eggs are observed 2 to 6 days before the full moon and 3 to 5 days before the new moon.
+Triggerfish spawning is timed about tides, time of changeover of tides, and lunar cycles.
+About lunar cycles, eggs are observed 2 to 6 days before the full moon and 3 to 5 days before the new moon.

-In relation to tides, spawning happens 1 to 5 days before the spring tide.
-In relation to timing of tides, on days when high tides take place around sunset, the eggs are observed.
+About tides, spawning happens 1 to 5 days before the spring tide.
+Regarding the timing of tides, eggs are observed on days when high tides occur around sunset.

-Triggerfish eggs are usually very small in size (diameter of 0.5 to 0.6 mm) and are easily spread by waves.
-After spawning, both sexes participate in caring for biparental egg care (the fertilized eggs).
+Triggerfish eggs are usually very small (diameter of 0.5 to 0.6 mm) and easily spread by waves.
+After spawning, both sexes care for biparental egg care (the fertilized eggs).

 The female triggerfish guards the spawning ground where the eggs were laid along with territory against intruders.
 Some common intruders include Zanclus cornutus, Parupeneus multifasciatus, conspecifics, and Prionurus scalprum.

-Besides guarding, females fan, roll and blow water on eggs to provide oxygen to the developing embryos, which induces hatching.
-This behaviour of the female triggerfish is known as “tending”, and males rarely perform this behaviour.
+Besides guarding, females fan, roll, and blow water on eggs to provide oxygen to the developing embryos, which induces hatching.
+This behavior of the female triggerfish is known as “tending”, and males rarely perform this behavior.

 A male triggerfish stays far above the eggs and guards all the eggs and females in his territory.